All Episodes

 Don't worry.

-Uh okay, let's go ahead and um play this.
+Okay, let's go ahead and play this.

-So let's see if it's covered here and then we'll continue.
+So, let's see if it's covered here and then we'll continue.

 That was on June 1st, 2020.

-Is does it not show what the defense amplified in their opening statement that this was sloppy police work?
+Okay, so Matthew, we heard Terry before saying the reason this could be significant is does it not show what the defense amplified in their opening statement that this was sloppy police work?

 I always get that mixed up.